 Arc Fault Circuit Breakers

 As the name suggests these electrical safety devices protect your home and appliances against sudden spikes in electrical current.
 We have written an extensive article on power surges and why they are dangerous.
 Although they may look similar to extension cords and power strips, they differ by offering much more protection against sudden increases in current flow.
 There are even some manufacturers that will offer warranties for the appliances connected to their product if they get damaged.
-Surge protectors (or surge suppressors) are more expensive than extension cords/power strips but if you are trying to protect higher end electrical appliances, we would highly recommend the investment.
+Surge protectors (or surge suppressors) are more expensive than extension cords/power strips but if you are trying to protect higher end electrical appliances, we would highly recommend purchasing a surge protector today.

 Tamper Proof Receptacles